accesstoken/react-remote-logger/README.md

 ## Usage

-### Client Side: send logs from the client app to the server
+### Send logs from the client app to the server
+Let's assume you have a client application which you need to debug after deploying into the production.
+First we need to setup a server with the endpoints to send and receive logs.
+If you don't have a server, you can setup a simple Flask/Python API server using the code provided at the end of this file.

+We need to tell the client application how to connect to the server.
 Create a `.env` file on the root folder of your client app (the same level as the `package.json` file) and set `REACT_APP_SEND_LOG_ENDPOINT` to the server's endpoint which receives logs via the POST method:

 ```txt
 REACT_APP_SEND_LOG_ENDPOINT=http://<your server endpoint for sending logs>